-We also enter local and national competitions, including the annual BABS convention attended by most of the UK's Barbershop choruses, and we have won our singing category in the annual Isle of Wight Festival of Music, Dance and Drama and the Gosport Musical Festival.
+We also enter local and national competitions, including the annual BABS Convention.
+This is also attended by most of the UK's Barbershop choruses - over 50 choruses.
+Locally, we enjoy entering the annual Isle of Wight Festival of Music, Dance and Drama and the Gosport Musical Festival.
 We often bring back some success with a cup or two!

 In 1978 the chorus adopted Hayland's Farm, as its main fund raising beneficiary.
 This is a local Mencap site dedicated to the education, recreation and support of young people with learning difficulties.
 To date we have raised over £40,000 for this essential local charity.

 Wight Harmony welcome new singers who would like to try Barbershop singing, They run an "Learn to Sing A cappella" course every two years by which many new singers join the chorus.

 In 1977, as a result of an item in the local newspaper seeking out local interest in Barbershop Singing, a handful of men met at the White Lion public house, Niton, Isle of Wight.
 Over the following months they were taught the rudiments of harmony under the guidance of experienced singers from the mainland, and the Garden Isle (now the Isle of Wight Barbershop Harmony Club) was born.
 Later that year, The Club was of a sufficient standard to join the British Association of Barbershop Singers (B.A.B.S.) and the Chorus was named Wight Harmony.

 Telephone: Wight Harmony - 07786 494 751 Quaynote - 07973 767 257